Townrain/LLM_Auto_Agent/README_EN.md

 This project is inspired by the following projects and research:

 - Thanks to the project tutorial [MarkTechStation/VideoCode](https://github.com/MarkTechStation/VideoCode)
-- Thanks to Google Gemini API for providing powerful language model support
+- Thanks to DeepSeek API for providing powerful language model support

 If you encounter any issues while using this project or have suggestions for improvement, please feel free to submit an Issue or Pull Request!